 In this case, try creating an Agile Marketing Train where these teams align and collaborate – e.g. in events such as PI Planning and using artifacts such as the Program Kanban Board and the Program Dependency Board.

 Customer Focused Collaboration

 Agile Marketing brings together marketers and other players to collaborate on improving customer experiences.
-If you were ever a sole marketer for a company or part of a marketing team for a small startup/company you know how this looks like.
+If you were ever a sole marketer for a company or part of a marketing team for a small startup/company you know what this looks like.

 You can move much faster when everybody you need to deliver the overall marketing impact is on your team (or in your head).
 Most marketing organizations lose this advantage when they grow beyond the single team and specialize.

 So, like in Product Development – try to create Feature teams rather than Component teams if possible.
-And if you have a larger group of marketers working in the same value stream consider them an “Agile Team of Teams” and use an Agile Marketing Train with SAFe’s program level constructs to help coordinate/synchronize across teams.
+And if you have a larger group of marketers working in the same value stream consider them an “Agile Team of Teams” and use an Agile Marketing Train with SAFe’s program-level constructs to help coordinate/synchronize across teams.

 Customer-focus teams can take many shapes

-Those customer-focused teams own aspects such as:
+Those customer-focused teams on aspects such as: